 Early Hewn Bowl

 American maple and Northeastern in origin, possibly NY or New England.
-1780-1830.
+Ca. 1750.
 This is a very unusual example given all aspects of form, surface, wood makeup and forming method.
 Entirely hewn by hand with knife and woodworking tools, the exterior and interior feature a wonderful array of thousands of fine planing marks.
 The exterior and interior surfaces indicate many years of acquired use from environmentals and human hands.
 A small section of bark remained when made to keep a consistent shape and thickness.
 Native American like in appearance but with some inspection I suspect colonist made given the shape of the rim and a beveled edge.
 Also, finer detailing in the forming process and evidence of scribe marks colonist made seems more likely.
 A tight vertical age crack (shown) emits on one side and does not hinder appearance or overall aesthetics.
 A statement piece at 23" in diameter with some undulating and 1 3/8" thickness.